fardoss/public_assets/docs_md/custom-nft-images/placement.md

 #### Randomly

 This randomizes the placement of every custom image within your collection.
-So if we want the collection size to be 10 + 40 custom images, we randomly choose different spots between 0 and 49.
+So if you want to generate 10 NFT's and upload 40 custom NFT's, we randomly choose different spots between 0 and 49.

 #### Custom

-Specify where different custom images should be placed within your collection.
+Specify where different your custom NFT's should be placed within your collection.

-This is great if you want to create sweepstakes or giveaways when someone randomly chooses an NFT.
+This is great if you want to create sweepstakes or giveaways when someone randomly buys an NFT.

 ![Custom Image Placement](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/Custom%20Image%20Placement.png)